destiny5420/explorer-airplane-game/README.md

 ## Overview

 1. How to use
-   - Create database using [MongoDB Cloud Service](https://www.mongodb.com/cloud/atlas/register)（MongoDB Atlas）
+   - Create database using [**MongoDB Cloud Service**](https://www.mongodb.com/cloud/atlas/register)（MongoDB Atlas）
    - Download game server
    - On your computer
+2. Architecture design & explanation
+   - Collision detection
+   - LeaderBoard
+3. Learn More
+   - LottieFiles
+   - Responsive Web Design
+4. LICENSE:MIT

 ## How to use